A simple Google search of “case studies” will quickly show the truth: case studies mean different things to different industries.

 There have never been so many ways to distribute your case studies to an audience.
 Here are some more popular formats:

 Case study videos work great on your website, but that's just the start.
-You can also share them on massive platforms like YouTube (the second-largest search engine in the world) and Vimeo.
+You can also learn how to upload a video to YouTube (the second-largest search engine in the world) and other video hosting sites such as Vimeo.
 Another option: cut them into interesting clips and share them via social media.
 Businesses like Samsung post their case studies as playlists on YouTube.

 These are charts or diagrams used to represent data.
 They're also some of the most popular content shared on social media.
 You can distribute your case studies this way too.
 That's exactly what Kissmetrics did in its infographic calculating a customer's lifetime value at Starbucks.